 - there may be some work left over from your labs.

-It is really important that you establish good working patterns for dapR courses early.
-It will help you throughout your degree.
+It is really important that you establish good working patterns for DAPR1 course early.
+It will help you throughout the rest of your degree.

-The research methods and statistics courses have been structured to encourage continual engagement, based on the fact that these types of skills are best acquired through regular practice.
-We strongly encourage students to work together week by week in labs, problem sets, and working through lecture material, and to make use of the office hours provided.
+The DAPR1 course has been structured to encourage continual engagement, based on the fact that these types of skills are best acquired through regular practice.
+We strongly encourage students to work together week by week in labs, problem sets, and working through lecture material, and to make use of the drop-in sessions provided.
 These are your chance to come and clarify any points of misunderstanding with the teaching team while it is all still fresh in your mind.
 Working with friends, sharing ideas, explaining concepts, and discussing with the teaching team are all highly effective tools for learning.
 We hope we can build an atmosphere that will encourage these things.